axibase/atsd/rule-engine/functions-statistical.md

   avg() double
 ```

-Average value function.
+Calculates average value.
 For example, `avg()` for a `5-minute` time-based window returns the average value for all samples received within this period of time.

 ## `mean`